-This article briefly explores therapeutic theory and practice concerning the treatment of adults with severe infant childhood trauma (premature birth, ongoing serious illness, ongoing abuse, etc.), particularly those clients that as adults suffer from dissociative symptoms.
+This article briefly explores therapeutic theory and practice concerning the treatment of adults with severe infant or early childhood trauma (premature birth, serious ongoing illness, ongoing abuse, etc.), particularly those clients that as adults suffer from dissociative symptoms.
 It draws on a range of literature from the trauma field as well as specific literature on depersonalisation.

 Dissociative symptoms include depersonalisation (feeling unreal), derealisation (feeling as if the world is unreal) or blanking out.
 Fragmented identity is associated with an unstable changeable personality or an internal sense of fragmentation.
 Difficulty regulating emotional states refers to symptoms of emotional instability and reactivity.